dr-wojak/redundancy-awareness/README.md

 * [**Harris / Martin / Chambers Correspondence**](https://drive.google.com/open?id=1eJLDW_DW31d_SMEoEvcuYbPkEukMDcZB&usp=drive_copy) Consolidated documentary evidence of formal notice provided to the offices of the Taoiseach, Tánaiste, and Minister for Finance, establishing ministerial awareness of the O.R. governance deficit.
 * [**Summary of Enquiry with the Tánaiste (2024)**](https://drive.google.com/open?id=15QOrPw7TvHG-kqv86C8kD1Ahy9LicBSR&usp=drive_copy) A detailed record of the initial enquiry cycle with the Office of the Tánaiste regarding national preparedness and the submission of strategic intelligence tools.
 * [**Summary of Enquiry with the Tánaiste (2025)**](https://drive.google.com/file/d/12WsItX5jwIQK5Wh3HQTSZfjOAx-sZmxD/view?usp=drive_link) This document represents the definitive evidentiary "end-state" of the enquiry cycle.
 It records the final attempt to secure executive oversight regarding the State's failure to adopt Operations Research (O.R.) before the matter was escalated to a formal statutory complaint.
 While the 2024 Summary captures the initial transmission of intelligence, the 2025 Summary is more significant legally.
-It transforms a "failure to act" into a "documented refusal to govern."
-In the context of the larger project, this file proves that the institutional non-responsiveness was not a result of "bureaucratic friction" or "oversight," but a stable, repeatable, and designed feature of the Irish Executive’s decision-making architecture.
+It transforms a failure to act into a documented refusal to govern.
+In the context of the larger project, this file proves that the institutional non-responsiveness was not a result of bureaucratic friction or oversight, but a stable, repeatable, and designed feature of the Irish Executive’s decision-making architecture.
 * [**Summary of Enquiry 2025: Cover Documentation**](https://drive.google.com/open?id=1Bml1xa9s4vYpQLGsT4MNXly8A3VIOUvm&usp=drive_copy) The formal transmittal record for the 2025 consolidation of evidence, marking the final attempt at executive engagement before statutory escalation.
 * [**Key to the Summary of Enquiry with the Tánaiste**](https://drive.google.com/open?id=1UBxLvx8Kr1q0FOsyWOXdXVKSQdjoglNi&usp=drive_copy) An interpretive index and navigational aid designed to guide reviewers through the evidentiary trail of the multi-year Tánaiste enquiry.